Immersive Journalism: How VR is Shaping Journalistic Storyliving

 Raw sights and sounds, completely unedited and imperfect, help to create something as close as you can get to actual reality.
 That is why VR is able to leave such an emotional impact, that goes far beyond just conveying pieces of information.
-As the technology improves, of course, so will the immersive experience, making it all the more realistic.
+As technology improves, of course, so will the immersive experience, making it all the more realistic.
 "Already, virtual reality headsets and vivid soundtracks can put a viewer into stunning, 360-degree scenes of a bombed-out town in Syria.
-They can drop him onto a dark street in Sanford, Florida, as George Zimmerman surveils Trayvon Martin.” said Tom Kent, AP standards editor and Columbia University journalism professor.
+They can drop him onto a dark street in Sanford, Florida, as George Zimmerman surveils Trayvon Martin,” said Tom Kent, AP standards editor and Columbia University journalism professor.

 Empathy is a term that often crops up when talking about Immersive Journalism.
 VR and Storytelling is a combination that promises to incite better understanding, emotions and empathy from the user.
 They say that it’s an impossible sensation to describe, and is simply something you need to experience for yourself in order to understand.
 The closest comparison is relative to other forms of content consumption.
 Picture yourself at a movie theater watching a horror.
-On one hand you are completely aware of being safe, yet on the other hand you feel like you are there, in the scene with the main character, and you want to scream for them to turn around.
-Virtual Reality has that same ability to transport you someplace, but at an even higher and deeper level.
+On one hand you are completely aware of being safe, yet on the other hand, you feel like you are there, in the scene with the main character, and you want to scream for them to turn around.
+Virtual Reality has that same ability to transport you someplace but at an even higher and deeper level.
 VR can truly trick your mind into feeling present at the scene.

 Nonny de la Peña’s Immersive Journalism

 There have been many examples of developments at the crossroads of Virtual Reality and Journalism over the past few years.
 I’ll touch base on some of the most notable ones.
 Nonny de la Peña is known as the “Godmother of Virtual Reality.”
 She is the leader of many projects dealing with Immersive Journalism, which allow you to walk through 3D generated recreations of actual events.
-She believes that VR Storytelling is a powerful and distraction free technique that makes the audience become an actual witness to an event.
+She believes that VR Storytelling is a powerful and distraction-free technique that makes the audience become an actual witness to an event.

 Her first project was Project Syria, which tells the story of the bombing of Aleppo, Syria, followed by an inside look at a Syrian refugee camp.
-While walking around this environment, you are no longer an outsider, but are engaged as a witness, which can really build an emotional connection to the events which are unfolding before you.
+While walking around this environment, you are no longer an outsider but are engaged as a witness, which can really build an emotional connection to the events which are unfolding before you.
 This builds a deeper bond between yourself and the story, as your mind tricks you into feeling like you were there, experiencing it all first hand.

 As most of you know, when speaking of journalism and VR we are mostly referring to 360 videos rather than fully immersive VR (which is what La Peña’s projects are).
 This means you can view these 360 videos in a browser on mobile devices with cardboards.
-While this still doesn’t give the full immersive experience that you would get with more advanced technology, it certainly makes it far more accessible to the average consumer.
+While this still doesn’t give the fully immersive experience that you would get with more advanced technology, it certainly makes it far more accessible to the average consumer.
 Either way, journalists are quick to jump on the opportunity to experiment with new tools.
 Since it’s too soon to tell which genres will be more successful, content creators are happy to push the limits and explore what types of stories will work in VR.

 The New York Times and the Daily 360